- Capsules 250mg

 - For patients with Cystic

-Fibrosis (CF) treatment should only be prescribed by secondary care
+Fibrosis (CF) treatment should only be prescribed by

 - Colistimethate sodium injection is included for nebulised use in non-CF patients with bronchiectasis.